emmadal/govm/README.md

 ## 🛠️ Requirements

-- Bash 3.2 or later
+- Bash 3.2 or later (for Linux/macOS)
+- PowerShell 5.1 or later (for Windows)
-- A POSIX-compliant system (Linux, macOS, etc.)
+- A POSIX-compliant system (Linux, macOS) or Windows 7/10/11

 ---